 Social Media Accounts and More

-The state prohibits personal use of criminal background checks.
+The use of an Indiana criminal background check is prohibited.
 The state does require them for many types of licensing, certification and employment within state-run facilities, however.
-Anyone applying for a license in a medical field, child or adult care services, real estate, property management or the legal field will be required to submit to a full background check as part of the process.
+Anyone applying for a license in a medical field, child or adult care services, real estate, property management or the legal field will be required to submit to a full Indiana state police background check as part of the process.

 On average 896,148 gun checks annually are being conducted through NICS in California.